melsman/reml-popl24/README.md

 ```

 This command will put you into a shell inside a directory containing
 the experimental infrastructure.
-Run `make` to compile and run the
+Run `make all` to compile and run the
 ReML test suite and all the examples.
-Running `make` should take less
+Running `make all` should take less
-than 20 seconds.
+than a minute.

 ## Introduction

 This artifact includes (1) a tutorial aiming at demonstrating the
 features of ReML presented in the POPL 2024 paper "Explicit Effects
 and Effect Constraints in ReML", and (2) the source code for ReML,
-including a detailed description of the implementation aspects of ReML.
+including a description of the implementation aspects of ReML.

 A Standard ML program is also a ReML program and in ReML, source files
 are given to the ReML compiler (i.e., the `reml` executable) either as
 a single source file or as an mlb-file describing a directed acyclic
 graph (DAG) of source code files.
 The ReML compiler also accepts a
-series of flags, which can be printed using `reml --help` or `man
+series of flags, which can be printed using `reml --help`:
-reml`:

     $ reml --version
     ....

 For the sake of the tutorial, a pre-installed `reml-demo` folder is
-present in the home directory:
+present in the `reml-popl24` directory:

     $ cd reml-demo

-The `reml-demo` directory contains a series of ReML tests and a few more
+The `reml-demo` directory contains a series of ReML tests and a few
 serious examples.

 ## Tutorial